noodlecollie/v2mp/docs/V2MP.md

 The following diagram describes the state transitions allowed when a device is connected to or disconnected from a port.

-A transition to a disconnected state may only happen if the port's mailbox is not busy.
-If the device is disconnected from a port while the mailbox is busy, the data transfer in progress is completed, and the device port state is transitioned according to the topology of the diagram above, before the state falls back to disconnected.
+A transition to a disconnected state may only happen if the port's mailbox is not being controlled by the program.
+Once control is handed back to the device its status is checked, and the port falls back to being disconnected if there is no longer a device attached.

 ![Device port connected state diagram](img/device-port-connected-state-diagram.png)